-A few weeks ago, I noticed a free newspaper there.
-Actually, calling it a newspaper is generous; “news sheet” might be more accurate.
+I noticed a free newspaper there.
+Actually, calling it a newspaper was generous; “news sheet” might be more accurate.
 It was a single 11 x 17 piece of paper, printed on both sides and folded twice.
 On each side was a center column of random news trivia, with a column of local ads on each side.
 Presumably, they had not sold all the space, as many ads were repeated on both sides, along with a couple of “your ad here” fillers.

 Ever curious, I checked their Website and was treated to a “Website coming soon message.”
 Assuming the site was down, I called them only to learn that they were still working on it.
 The owner was not embarrassed by this fact, but was rather nonchalant.
-Even today, three weeks later, the site is still “coming soon.”
+Three weeks later, the site was still “coming soon.”

 You would think that if your site was still under development you would not prominently advertise it.
 That does not send a positive message to potential advertisers.
 It would be like publishing a phone number knowing it was not working.
 What right-minded business owner would do such a thing?